ArthurHeitmann/arctic_shift/download_links.md

 ## Torrents

 Torrents are available either in the original zst_blocks format or as recompressed zst files.
+Zst files are reformatted and updated with additional data sources.
+For question specifically regarding zst files, ask [u/Watchful1](https://www.reddit.com/user/Watchful1/).

 Please seed the torrents for as long as possible.
 Shortly after release downloads will be a bit slow.